Disclaimer: I do not own Transformers.

-Throwing herself forward she snarled out a curse leaping for his throat only to have Fallback dance out of the way leaving her to go flying through the air and skidding across the sand.
-He swung a leg to try and nail her in the back, but she darted to the side spinning and coming up again with razor like claws swiping him across the faceplate as he growled slamming out with his own fist to catch her in the side.
+She snarled out a curse and threw herself forward, leaping for his throat only to have Fallback dance out of the way, leaving her to go flying through the air and skidding across the sand.
+He swung a leg to try and nail her in the back, but she darted to the side, spinning and coming up again with razor-like claws swiping him across the faceplate.
+He growled, slamming out with his own fist to catch her in the side.

 The uppercut slammed into her side, denting plating and setting her sensor-net on fire as she felt energon lines and internal mechanisms rupture inside.
-It drew a pained gasp from her and sent her stumbling leaving her back open for the cruel elbow that crashed into the middle of her back sending her crashing to the sand.
+It drew a pained gasp from her and sent her stumbling, leaving her back open for the cruel elbow that smashed into the middle of her back and sent her crashing to the sand.

-Her helm and back screamed in pain from both impacts, but not enough to daze her.
-Rolling to the left she came up to her peds just in time to watch Fallback slam his clawed toes into empty sand where she had just been.
+Her helm and back seared in pain from both impacts, but not enough to daze her.
+Rolling to the left, she came up to her peds just in time to watch Fallback slam his clawed toes into empty sand where she had just been.
 She didn't give him time to realize he'd missed though.
-Gathered every bit of force she had in her short thin legs she sprang for the mech who's lower torso she was hardly level with, and she caught him square in the hip.
-With the force of her jump she heard something inside the mechs hip pop and he bellowed out a curse of pain slinging a fist for her only to end up punching himself in the place she'd just injured as she sprang away again.
+Gathering every bit of force she had in her short thin legs, she sprang for the mech whose lower torso she was hardly level with, and she caught him square in the hip.
+She heard something inside the mech's hip pop with the force of her jump, and he bellowed out a curse of pain, slinging a fist for her only to end up punching himself in the place she'd just injured as she sprang away again.

-Dark red optics flashed in pain and met her own visor where even through the tented glass she felt as if he was holding her gaze.
-That mad swirl of animalistic notions and whims bore into her own swirling torrent of cold, single minded determination that saw nothing other than tearing his spark out.
-Just like his did.
+Dark red optics flashed in pain and met her own visor, where, even through the tinted glass, she felt as if he was holding her gaze.
+That mad swirl of animalistic notions and whims in his optics bore into her own swirling torrent of cold, single-minded determination that saw nothing other than the desire to tear his spark out.
+Just like he wanted to tear out hers.

 A shudder ran through her insides, damping the fog ever so slightly.

-In a way staring into those optics was like looking into a dark, twisted sort of mirror.
+In a way, staring into those optics was like looking into a dark, twisted sort of mirror.
 Even a bot as mad as she was knew insanity when they saw it.
-For even though long ago she realized that she really was crazy—quite a feat because most times insane bots don't think their insane—Jynx knew in the end what losing a mind looked like and what it felt like.
+For even though she had realized long ago that she really was crazy - quite a feat, because most times insane bots don't think they're insane - Jynx knew in the end what losing a mind looked like and what it felt like.
 She'd felt it when it snapped and everything had kind of been a colorful, hilarious, yet empty blur ever since.
-She knew she had long ago left the land of rationally processing behind, but still even she couldn't touch the level of madness that was practically oozing out of the massive black and orange mech that circle stepped with her slowly through the now energon soaked sand.
+She knew she had long ago left the land of rational processing behind, but still even she couldn't touch the level of madness that was practically oozing out of the massive black and orange mech who was now circle-stepping slowly with her through the energon-soaked sand.

-Somewhere in the back of her processor she was aware that her lives' blood was gushing down the punctured dent in her side.
-She could feel the hot, sticky substance running down her platting just as she could see the gashes she had torn in Fallback along with the hobble in his step.
+Somewhere in the back of her processor, she was aware that her life's fluids were gushing down from the punctured dent in her side.
+She could feel the hot, sticky substance running down her plating, just as she could see the gashes she had torn in Fallback and the hobble in his step.
 It didn't click in her processor though.
-She was now lost in the depths of those optics she had at one time known that were now the same yet so very different, and she wondered if the same could be said about her.
+She was now lost in the depths of those optics that she had known once, and that were now the same yet so very different, and she wondered if the same could be said about her.

-She hissed at the taught her claws flexing and her spark burning.
+She hissed at the taunt, her claws flexing and her spark burning.

-"Mute it!"
-She snarled, unwilling to wonder which he the big mech was talking about.
+"Mute it!" she snarled, unwilling to wonder which he the big mech was talking about.
 Because it wasn't possible that he knew.
 It just wasn't.
-Then again, he was supposed to be dead . . . so maybe that changed things.
-"I'll gladly shove your spark down your throat here in a klick or two you scrap-rat bastard!
+Then again, Fallback was supposed to be dead… so maybe that changed things.
+"I'll gladly shove your spark down your throat here in a klick or two, you scrap-rat bastard!
 Just stand still!"

 "Stand still?"
-He laughed a cold and empty sound that made her energon run a little cold.
-It wasn't natural, it wasn't right, and it wasn't just mad . . . it was empty.
-Sparkless; in a different sense of the term.
+He laughed, a dark and empty sound that made her energon run a little cold.
+It wasn't natural, it wasn't right, and it wasn't just mad… it was empty.
+Sparkless, in a different sense of the term.
 "Nothing is still, Jynx.
 Haven't you heard?
 Still is dead.
 Just like sparks."

 She'd heard enough.

-With a fake lunge to the right she knew his animalistic acting processor would take the bait and he did.
-He went to meet the jump that wasn't coming now as she sprang back left and then threw all of her tiny self forward knowing that so close together she wouldn't have enough force to take him down.
-So instead of down she'd go up.
+She lunged to the right, a bait move that she knew his animalistic-acting processor would go for.
+And he did - he went to meet the jump that wasn't coming now, as she sprang back left and then threw all of her tiny self forward, knowing that so close together she wouldn't have enough force to take him down.
+So instead of down, she'd go up.

-Springing off the sands she crashed into his chest slamming her clawed toes in rapid session into his stomach plating ripping and tearing and shredding as she doubled up her fist and slammed it hard into the left side of his chest feeling the thick armor bend and cave a little with the first hit.
+Springing off the sands, she crashed into his chest and slammed her clawed toes in rapid session into his stomach plating, ripping and tearing and shredding as she doubled up her fist and threw it hard into the left side of his chest, feeling the thick armor bend and cave a little with the first hit.
 However, it wasn't enough for her to break through.
-She drew her now leaking and damaged fist back for another strike only to feel two clawed hands dig into her back yanking her off and tearing a scream from her vocaliser before she found herself slammed into the sand and punched in the throat cutting off the sound.
+She drew her now leaking and damaged fist back for another strike, only to feel two clawed hands dig into her back - yanking her off and tearing a scream from her vocaliser before she found herself slammed into the sand, the punch to the throat cutting off the sound.

-Pain erupted with the hit as another set of claws—his feet—slammed hard into her middle crushing and bending whatever it came in contact with again and again.
-Though she was far from done just yet.
-Even coughing up the energon that was gathering in her mouth she timed it for when his foot came up again and then she rolled for all she was worth.
-Throwing her weight upward she sprang backward onto her palms and flung herself around back to her peds ignoring the flash of white hot agony that ran through her in favor of spring loading her step backward and throwing herself at Fallback once again.
+Pain erupted with the hit as another set of claws - his peds - slammed hard into her middle, crushing and bending whatever it came in contact with again and again.
+She was far from done just yet though.
+Even with the energon that she was coughing up gathering in her mouth, she timed it for when his foot came up again and then she rolled for all she was worth.
+Throwing her weight upward, she sprang backwards onto her palms and flung herself around back to her peds, ignoring the flash of white-hot agony that ran through her in favor of spring-loading her step backward and throwing herself at Fallback once again.

-She caught him surprised by the sudden lack of a femme under his kicks and this time when she slammed into his chest claws first she hammered her pointed claws into his chest hard enough that she puncture the hardened armor right over his spark chamber.
-The metal buckled and bent as a scream tore its way though his lips while he ripped at her trying to pry her off, but she held fast.
-Every claw she had dug in tightly as she forced her digging right hand forward until she broke through the squishy inside of the chamber.
+She caught him surprised by the sudden lack of femme under his kicks, and this time when she slammed into his chest claws first she hammered her pointed claws into his chest hard enough to puncture the hardened armor right over his spark chamber.
+The metal buckled and bent as a scream tore its way through his lips while he ripped at her to try and pry her off, but she held fast.
+Every one of her claws pushed in tightly as she forced her digging right hand forward until she broke through the squishy inside of the chamber.